-My new book, Social Security Basics, is available on Amazon!
+My book, Social Security Basics, is available on Amazon!

 Most of the information and “advice” you find online makes the case that delaying your filing is always the right thing to do.
-There’s good reason for that: filing for Social Security at 62 means taking reduced benefits.
+And there’s good reason for that, because filing for Social Security at 62 means taking reduced benefits.

-In fact, there are five specific circumstances when I think filing early makes the most sense.
-Here they are.
+In fact, there are five specific circumstances when I think filing early actually makes the most sense.
+Here they are:

-A lot of people leave work long before they actually want to leave.
-In fact, the Employee Benefit Research Institute did a study in 2016 and found that among those retiring, 46% were retiring before they wanted to.
+A lot of people leave work long before they actually want to leave, or planned to do so.
+In fact, the Employee Benefit Research Institute did a study in 2016 and found that among those retiring, 46% were retiring before they wanted to:

-Let’s take a moment to pause and talk about the 55% of individuals who have left work because of a health issue or disability.
-If this describes your situation, you probably need the income benefits could provide to you… but make sure you file for the right benefits.
+Let’s take a moment to talk about the 55% of individuals who left work because of a health issue or disability.
+If this describes your situation, you probably need the income benefits could provide to you… but you also need to make sure you file for the right benefits.

 Assuming your full retirement age is 67, if you file for those retirement benefits at 62, you’ll receive around 70% of your full retirement age benefit amount.
 If you file for disability and are awarded those benefits, the amount that you would receive would be 100% of your full retirement age benefit, even at 62.